friflo/Friflo.Json.Fliox/README.md

     - Optimized for performance and low memory footprint
         - No (0) allocations after a few iterations by using a few internal byte & int buffers
         - Support reusing of parser instance to avoid allocations on the heap
+    - Clear/Compact API: `Iterator API` for parser - `Appender API` for serializer.
     - Skipping of JSON object members and elements (array elements and values on root)
         Provide statistics (counts) about skipped JSON entries: arrays, objects, strings, integers, numbers, booleans and nulls
-    - Clear/Compact API
-    - Don't throw exceptions in case of invalid JSON.
+    - Don't throw exceptions in `Release` build in any case - e.g. of invalid JSON.
 Provide a concept to return gracefully in application code.
+    - Throw exceptions in `Debug` build to notice applications errors when using the library.
     - No heap allocation in case of invalid JSON when creating an error message
     - Support JSON objects, arrays and values (string, number, boolean and null) on root level
     - Compatible to [Unity Burst Jobs](https://docs.unity3d.com/Packages/com.unity.burst@1.5/manual/docs/QuickStart.html)